assuncaocharles/ngx-indexed-db/README.md

   });
 ```

-### updateByKey<T>(storeName: string, value: T, key: IDBValidKey): Observable<T>
+### updateByKey<T>(storeName: string, value: T): Observable<T>

-Updates the given value in the objectStore and returns the item from the store after update..
+Adds or updates a record in store with the given value and key.
+Returns the item you updated from the store.
 - @param storeName The name of the store to update
 - @param value The new value for the entry
-- @param key The key of the entry to update

 ```js
 this.dbService